Summary of MFA Degree Requirements

 - Residency review

 - Creative work in one’s genre

-- An annotated bibliography of approximately 20 works
+- An annotated bibliography of at least 20 works

 - A critical essay on work by published authors